 Is catamaran insurance more expensive than monohull insurance?

-Generally yes, because catamarans typically have higher insured values than equivalent-length monohulls.
-The wider beam also creates specific risks in marina situations.
-However, per dollar of insured value, the rates are often comparable.
-A $300,000 catamaran might cost $3,000 - $6,000 per year for comprehensive cover.
+Generally yes, because catamarans typically carry higher insured values than monohulls of comparable length.
+The wider beam also introduces specific risks in marina settings.
+However, on a per-dollar-of-insured-value basis, the rates are often similar.
+A $400,000 catamaran might cost $4,000 to $8,000 per year for comprehensive cover.

 Does my catamaran insurance cover charter use?

-Standard recreational catamaran policies do not cover commercial charter use.
-If you charter your catamaran to third parties - even occasionally - you need a specific charter endorsement or a separate commercial marine policy.
+Standard recreational catamaran policies do not cover commercial charter operations.
+If you charter your catamaran to third parties - even on an occasional basis - you need a specific charter endorsement or a separate commercial marine policy.
 Undisclosed charter use can void your entire policy.

 Is bridgedeck slamming covered by insurance?

-Most comprehensive catamaran policies cover damage from bridgedeck slamming as part of hull and structural cover.
-However, if the insurer determines that the damage resulted from poor seamanship or operating the vessel in conditions beyond its design limits, a claim may be declined.
-Regular bridgedeck inspections help document pre-existing condition.
+Most comprehensive catamaran policies cover bridgedeck slamming damage under the hull and structural section.
+However, if the insurer determines the damage resulted from poor seamanship or operating the vessel in conditions beyond its design parameters, a claim could be declined.
+Regular bridgedeck inspections help document the pre-existing condition.

 Can I get insurance for an older catamaran?

-Yes, but older catamarans (over 15 - 20 years) may require a current marine survey before cover is offered.
+Yes, though catamarans over 15 to 20 years of age may require a current marine survey before cover is offered.
 The survey assesses structural condition, osmosis risk, engine condition, and overall seaworthiness.
-Some insurers may limit cover or increase excess for older vessels.
+Some insurers may impose limits on cover or increase the excess for older vessels.

 Do I need separate insurance for each hull?

 No. A standard catamaran insurance policy covers both hulls, the bridgedeck, and all permanently installed equipment as a single vessel.
-The policy is based on the total insured value of the complete catamaran, not individual hulls.
+The policy is based on the total insured value of the complete catamaran rather than individual hull values.

 Am I covered for Pacific Island cruising?

-Standard NZ catamaran policies cover coastal waters, typically within 200 nautical miles of the NZ coastline.
-Cruising to the Pacific Islands (Fiji, Tonga, New Caledonia, etc.) requires an extended cruising endorsement.
-This needs to be arranged before departure and typically specifies approved routes and seasonal windows.
+Standard Australian catamaran policies cover coastal waters within specified nautical mile limits.
+Cruising to the Pacific Islands - New Caledonia, Vanuatu, Fiji, and beyond - requires an extended cruising endorsement arranged before departure.
+The endorsement typically specifies approved routes and seasonal departure windows.

-What if my catamaran is on a marina waiting list?
+What if my catamaran is waiting for a marina berth?

-If your catamaran is on a mooring, pile berth, or at anchor while waiting for a marina berth, your insurance still applies - but you must declare the actual mooring arrangement to your insurer.
+If your catamaran is on a mooring, pile berth, or at anchor while waiting for a marina allocation, your insurance still applies.
+However, you must disclose the actual mooring arrangement to your insurer.
 Exposed moorings may attract higher premiums than sheltered marina berths.

 Does catamaran insurance cover the tender and outboard?

-Most catamaran policies include cover for tenders (dinghies) and outboard motors as part of the vessel's equipment, subject to sub-limits.
-Cruising catamarans often carry larger tenders - check that the sub-limit is adequate for your specific setup.
+Most catamaran policies include cover for tenders and their outboard motors as part of the vessel's equipment, subject to sub-limits.
+Cruising catamarans often carry larger tenders than typical, so confirm that the sub-limit is adequate for your particular setup.

 Ready to Compare Catamaran Insurance?

-Compare boat insurance from NZ's top providers.
+Compare boat insurance from Australia's leading providers.
 Find the right cover for your catamaran - it's 100% free.

 Compare Estimates